bham-carpentries/git-novice-python-ci/_episodes/08-conflict.md

 [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this both locally and on GitLab:
+The file `functions.py` currently looks like this both locally and on GitLab:
 repository:

 ~~~
-$ cat mars.txt
+$ cat functions.py
 ~~~
 {: .bash}